icerpc/icerpc-csharp/examples/RequestContext/README.md

 # RequestContext

 This application illustrates how to use the RequestContext interceptor to encode the request context into a field, and decode it using the RequestContext middleware.
-The request context is a colection of string key value pairs encoded in a request header field.
+The request context is a collection of string key value pairs encoded in a request header field.

 For build instructions check the top-level [README.md](../../README.md).